Operation Berlin (Atlantic): Return to the North Atlantic

 The British altered their dispositions following the attacks on 15 and 16 March.
 The Admiralty did not have any information about Lütjens' intentions, and judged that his force would probably attempt to return to Germany via one of the routes off Iceland.
 King George V was dispatched from Halifax to patrol the area where the merchant ships had been sunk, but did not encounter the German battleships.
 Tovey strengthened the Home Fleet's cruiser patrols of the possible German return routes, and remained to the south of Iceland with much of his fleet.
 Force H was also ordered by the Admiralty to operate in the North Atlantic.
-The Royal Air Force's (RAF's) Coastal Command undertook intensive air patrols of the Denmark Strait and waters between Iceland and the Faroes between 17 and 20 March.
+The Royal Air Force RAF Coastal Command undertook intensive air patrols of the Denmark Strait and waters between Iceland and the Faroes between 17 and 20 March.